-At Coastal Women’s Shelter confidentiality is of the utmost importance when dealing with domestic violence survivors, therefore 100% confidentiality is maintained for every client by all of our staff members.
+At Coastal Women’s Shelter confidentiality is of the utmost importance when dealing with domestic and sexual violence survivors, therefore 100% confidentiality is maintained for every client by all of our staff members.
 The identities, locations, and situations will never be revealed.
 This applies to all of the programs and services that our agency offers throughout our service area in Craven, Jones, and Pamlico counties.

 Confidential 24/7/365 Crisis Hotline (252.638.5995): Call for help, information, or a listening ear.

 Court Advocacy and Assistance: The goal of the advocacy program is to inform clients about their options and to help them through an individualized self-guided plan that is safe and effective for their future.
 We help navigate through the often-complex legal and court system to accompany clients as they seek domestic violence orders of protection.
 Our advocates help clients find resources from community and government agencies to working with law enforcement finding the best solutions to secure their safety.

 Safe House: Our shelter, located in a quiet residential neighborhood, provides a safe haven from violence and a place to heal from domestic and sexual violence.
 Individuals who stay at the house have a welcoming place to plan for their future.
 Our staff members help clients create plans to find housing and employment.
 They also receive guidance in developing positive child/parent interaction.
 All of our services are tailored to the specific needs of each safe house resident.

 Domestic & Sexual Violence Support Groups: These groups, offered in each county of our service area, provide survivors with the opportunity to share their experiences and learn strategies to overcome trauma by talking with others with similar backgrounds.
 A licensed trauma-informed counselor leads the support groups.
 Childcare is provided, and the group is free of charge.
 It is open to anyone who has experienced domestic and sexual violence.
 Please see our current virtual support groups instituted here.